yuujay/.dotfiles/README.md

 If everything goes well, you have the symlinks established for your `rc` and `config` files.

 ## Major TODO's
+- [ ] WIP - Migrate vim to lua scripts with neovim 0.5
 - [ ] Ansible for MacOS setup script
 - [ ] Test for DotFiles setup
 - [ ] Hammerspoon dual monitor configs(This has become a priority now)